superfly/docs/rails/getting-started/index.html.md

 Try it out!
 Add a few names and once you are done, proceed onto the final step.

-## Turbo
+## Make Index come Alive

 We now have a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application where the index page shows a snapshot of the server state at the time it was displayed.
 Lets make the index page come alive using [Turbo Streams](https://turbo.hotwired.dev/handbook/streams).

-This will involve provisioning a redis cluster and a surprisingly small number of updates to your application.
+This will involve provisioning a [redis](https://redis.com/) cluster and a surprisingly small number of updates to your application.

 ### Provisioning Redis